home-assistant/home-assistant.io/source/_integrations/alexa.smart_home.markdown

 Home Assistant supports the following integrations through Alexa using a Smart Home Skill.
 For Home Assistant Cloud Users, documentation can be found [here](https://www.nabucasa.com/config/amazon_alexa/).

-The following paragraphs explain the features of the platforms that are currently are supported.
+The following paragraphs explain the features of the platforms that are currently supported.

 ### Alarm control panel